finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 # **downloadCertificate**
 > File downloadCertificate().type(type).fileType(fileType).mayAutoCreate(mayAutoCreate).execute();

-[EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate&#39;s public or private key - if any.
+[EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate&#39;s public or private key - if any

  Downloads your latest Domain or User certificate&#39;s public or private key - if any.
 The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - certificate is not available for some reason - 401 Unauthorized